 Remembering NPR's Ken Barcus, a tough editor with a big heart

-Ken Barcus, longtime Midwest bureau chief for NPR's National Desk and a revered mentor to public radio journalists, died today at age 67.
+Ken Barcus, longtime Midwest bureau chief for NPR's National Desk and a revered mentor to public radio journalists, died today in Cleveland.
+He was 67.

-His death from complications resulting from cancer was confirmed by his family.
+His death from complications resulting from throat cancer was confirmed by his family.

 Over an NPR career that spanned three decades, Ken made an indelible imprint: He brought in countless stories and trained dozens of reporters and editors across the Midwest, from Ohio to the Dakotas.